-K-1 Visa Income Requirements | VisaNation
+K-1 Fiance Visa Income Requirements in 2026 | VisaNation

 The K-1 visa is designed for couples who are engaged (one partner is a U.S. citizen while the other is not) and plan to marry within 90 days of the foreign partner’s arrival in the U.S. Navigating the income requirements alone can be daunting, but with VisaNation, the steps are fast and simple!
-Read on to learn all about the minimum financial requirements, how to demonstrate “stable income” and what to do if your income doesn’t meet the threshhold.
+Read on to learn all about the minimum financial requirements, how to demonstrate “stable income,” and what to do if your income doesn’t meet the threshold.

 Reunite with Your Fiancé Sooner